Periodic Floer homology and Seiberg-Witten Floer cohomology: Deforming the map and the almost complex structure

-\paragraph{\it Part 1.
-The embedding \(\varphi_\gamma\) and the modified vector field \(\partial_t'\).} It is assumed in what follows that \((\delta, N)\) has been chosen subject to the conditions in Lemma~\ref{lem: 2.1}.
+It is assumed in what follows that \((\delta, N)\) has been chosen subject to the conditions in Lemma~\ref{lem: 2.1}.
 Let \(\ff'\) denote a map given by (\ref{(2.1)}) using this data.
-Such a modification of f requires a corresponding modification to the vector field \(\partial_t\).
-The new version of \(\partial_t\) is described in what follows.
+This modification of \(\ff\) is used in what follows to construct a corresponding modification of the vector field \(\partial_t\).
+The new version of \(\partial_t\) is described below.

 It proves useful to view elements in \(\Lambda _{N}\) now as integral curves of \(\partial_t\).
 Fix \(\gamma \in \Lambda _{N}\), now viewed as a closed integral curve of the vector field \(\partial_t\) on \(M\).
 As such, \(\gamma\) has a tubular neighborhood embedding \(\varphi_\gamma : S^1 \times D \to M\), where \(D \subset \bbC \) is a disk of small radius.
 Such an embedding is described momentarily with certain desirable properties.